The famed American psychic Edgar Cayce (1877-1945) also referred to

 Theosophist Charles Webster Leadbeater assisted William Scott-Elliot to write his books: "The Story of Atlantis (1896)", "The Lost Lemuria (1904)", and the combination of both books: "The Story of Atlantis & The Lost Lemuria (1925)".
 In the books it was mentioned that physical copies of ancient maps of both Atlantis and Lemuria were obtained that earlier were handed down through the ages.
 Although it also had been stated that the original records are open for investigation, unfortunately it had not been mentioned where these physical records could be found, as no source had been given.
 (Could it perhaps have been known within theosophical circles?)

-Atlantis, Charles Leadbeater's maps where about major world wide
+Atlantis, Charles Leadbeater's maps described major world wide

 caused major earth changes and changed the face of the Earth.
 The first